 Japan works in a unique way and planning a visit requires a certain degree of expertise in the quirks of the local system.
 The language barrier and cultural differences can be intimidating at first and having your vacation planned by someone with in-depth local knowledge can vastly simplify the process.

-Our USA Staff will be there with our Japanese counterpart will be throughout your travels.
+Our USA Staff will be there with our Japan counterpart to assist you throughout your travels.
 They will provide valuable advice on the most convenient ways to get around, the best guides to use and the best places to stay.
-To travel between attractions we generally recommend making use of Japan’s world-class rail network, and combining this with some private guiding and carefully selected small group tours to help you get your bearings.
+To travel between attractions we generally recommend making use of the world-class rail network, and combining this with some private guiding and carefully selected small group tours to help you get your bearings.
 Our accommodations to suit your taste and budget, choosing from our personally researched selection of hotels and traditional ryokan inns.

-Traveling with us: With our knowledge of the destination we can send you extremely comprehensive pre-departure information, including detailed transport and accommodations information in English and Japanese to enable you to get as much out of the country as possible in the time you have available.
-Our USA and Japanese will thorough knowledge and detailed planning will provide you with all the support required to experience the real Japan.
+Traveling with us: With our knowledge of the destination we can send you extremely comprehensive pre-departure information, including detailed transport and accommodations, information in English to enable you to get as much out of the country as possible in the time you have available.
+Our USA and Japanese staff will thorough knowledge and detailed planning will provide you with all the support required to experience the real.